rezakhademix/govalidator/README.md

    ```

 3. advanced usage:
-   You can define any custom rules or any flexible rule that does not exist in default validator package.
+   You can define any custom rules or any flexible rule that does not exist in default govalidator package.
 Simply use `check()` method to define your desired data validations:

 ```go
     type Profile struct {